10 Filipino Words That Don't Always Mean What You Think They Mean

 (SPOT.ph) If you really get into it, Filipino is a beautifully intricate language.
 You can hear the gentleness in malumanay and the urgency in takbo.
 Two-letter affixes can give a simple root word a number of possibilities—nakain, kumakain, and nagkainan are all derivatives of kain.
 This complexity is also true for other Philippine languages and dialects.
 And a word with the same spelling can change its meaning, depending on where you are in the country.

-We list a few words that take on a different definition, depending on where you are:
+We list a few words in various Philippine languages that take on a different definition, depending on where you are:

 We're all grown-ups here, and we know what líbog means.
 (But just in case you don't, it refers to strong sexual desires.)
 In Hiligaynon and Sebwano, libóg—note the difference in stress—means litó or confused.
 Líbog can sometimes be confusing though, so we totally understand the double entendre.